 What kinds of records will be kept, and who has access to them.

-Whenever sessions are to be audiotaped or videotaped.
+Whenever sessions are to be audio recorded or video recorded.

 If you have any concerns about the above points, and if you cannot get a satisfactory answer from your psychologist, contact your state Board of Psychology for advice.
 (The Association of State and Provincial Psychology Boards provides a roster of all Boards of Psychology in the US and Canada.)